Fast and Robust Flocking of Protesters on Street Networks

 \subsection{Flocking and networks}

-Research on flocks \emph{and} networks mostly do not study walks \emph{on} graphs.
-They study the \emph{proximity graph} of walkers: the graph of which walkers are in sight of another walker~\cite{olfati2007consensus}.
-Researchers then study guaranties regarding the connectivity of this graph to evaluate if walkers achieve flocking.
+Papers on flocking \emph{and} networks rarely study walks \emph{in} networks.
+They typically focus on \emph{proximity graphs} of walkers: the graph of which walkers (in free space) are in sight of each other~\cite{olfati2007consensus}.
+Then, the connectivity of these graphs allows to evaluate if walkers achieve flocking.

-However, a few articles explore flocking on simple networks.
-The motivation, in the context of statistical physics, is to use lattices as an approximation of free space to study active particles~\cite{cates2015motility}.
-For example, in~\cite{raymond2006flocking} the authors implement rules similar to ours to study the possible outcomes of their combinations on a line.
-They get results very similar to ours from Section~\ref{sec:streets}.
-We also note that our baseline from Section~\ref{section:baseline} is very similar to the \emph{simple inclusion process} (SIP in Table~\ref{tab:rules})~\cite{grosskinsky2011condensation}.
+Only a few papers are concerned with flocking in networks, but then the considered networks are in general very specific.
+The motivation typically is to use lattices to approximate free space and study active particles~\cite{cates2015motility}.
+For instance, the authors of~\cite{raymond2006flocking} explore rules similar to ours in order to study their combinations on a line.
+They get results similar to the ones we presented in the single street case.

-We can also cite algorithms that solve problems very close to ours on a network.
-There is~\cite{Dereniowski2015} that studies the reciprocal problem of completely scattering walkers over a graph, while they are all gathered on a single node at the beginning.
-There is also the \emph{edge ant walk} (EAW in Table~\ref{tab:rules})~\cite{yanovski2003distributed}, a bio-inspired model, where walkers communicate by leaving a trace of their passage, useable by other walkers.
+Finally, some algorithms solve problems close to ours on a network.
+For instance, \cite{Dereniowski2015} studies the problem of scattering walkers over a graph, when they are initially all gathered at a single node. \emph{Edge ant walk} (EAW in Table~\ref{tab:rules})~\cite{yanovski2003distributed} is a bio-inspired model where walkers communicate by leaving a trace of their passage, useable by other walkers.
 Such works require capacities that exceed the ones of our walkers.

-Still, to our knowledge, we are the first to experiment rules for flocking that we can apply on any network.
-Such gap exists in the literature as such dynamic is not meaningful on many complex networks.
-Those often exhibit small-world and hub properties, making it very easy to gather fast when simply hopping from a high degree node to another at each step.
-Moreover, as phenomena in free spaces inspire flocking models, existing algorithms are then usually designed for application in free space and not on networks.